 General.
 ASME Standards are developed and maintained with the intent to represent the consensus of concerned interests.
-As such, users of this Standard may interact with the Committee by requesting interpretations, proposing revisions, and attending Committee meetings.
+As such, users of this Standard may interact with the Committee by proposing revisions or a case and attending Committee meetings.
 Correspondence should be addressed to: